 Common Class C misdemeanors in Texas include:

 While we generally leave Class C matters to “ticket attorneys,” every year we handle a handful of Class C charges in the North Texas area for individuals who are not concerned about the potential of the $500 fine but are concerned about keeping the matter off their record.

 Handled correctly, a criminal defense attorney may be able to get a Class C citation dismissed and ultimately expunged.
 This entire process may cost $3,500-$5,000 so it is not for everyone.
-University students, professionals, and individuals who have specific career or licensing goals may find hiring a misdemeanor lawyer in Fort Worth a worthwhile endeavor.
+University students, professionals, and individuals who have a specific career or licensing goal may find hiring a misdemeanor lawyer in Fort Worth a worthwhile endeavor.

 Good people make mistakes.
-We see it everyday.
+We see it every day.
 Don’t let a mistake or misunderstanding mess up your future.
 If you or a loved one is facing a misdemeanor charge, reach out to an experienced Fort Worth misdemeanor lawyer today.
 Our team has handled thousands of misdemeanor cases and have the skill and experience to help you obtain a favorable outcome so you can put this behind you and move on with your life.

 By: Rose A.